 III.
 General skills Teaching/Learning methods and strategies 1.
-To analyse and solve problems, and to reason logically and creatively.
-1. Weekly mathematical problem sheets with tutorial or class support, often requiring significant development of ideas beyond material found in lectures and books.
-2. Effective communication and presentation orally.
-2. Weekly tutorial and class assignments; requirement to defend written work in tutorials, and presentation of solutions in classes.
+To analyse and solve problems, and to 1.
+Weekly mathematical problem sheets with reason logically and creatively. tutorial or class support, often requiring significant development of ideas beyond (E1,E2) material found in lectures and books.
+2. Effective communication and presentation 2.
+Weekly tutorial and class assignments; orally. requirement to defend written work in tutorials, develop accurate citation of (E2,E5,E6) references, and oral presentation of solutions in classes.
+Presentation of project work.
 3. The ability to learn independently.
-3. A learning process that requires students to put together material from a number of sources, including lectures, tutorials, text- books, and electronic sources, largely in their own time.
+3. A learning process that requires students to put together material from a number of sources, including lectures, tutorials, text- (E2,E5,E6) books, and electronic sources, largely in their own time.
 4. Independent time management.
-4. Requirement to produce substantial amounts of written work against strict tutorial and class deadlines; necessity to balance academic and non-academic activities without continuous oversight.
-5. To think critically about solutions and to defend an intellectual position.
-5. Discussion and criticism in tutorials.
-6. Collaboration 6.
-Tutorial groups are encouraged by the tutorial system to work together, to share ideas and to develop the practice of crediting others for their contributions.
+4. Requirement to produce substantial amounts of written work against strict tutorial and class deadlines; necessity to balance (E5,E6) academic and non-academic activities without continuous oversight.
+5. To think critically about solutions and to 5.
+Discussion and criticism in tutorials. defend an intellectual position.
+(E2,E5,E6) 6.
+Collaboration 6.
+Tutorial groups are encouraged by the tutorial system to work together, to share (E5,E6) ideas and to develop the practice of crediting others for their contributions.
 7. Use of information technology.
-7. Compulsory practical work; extensive use of the network for distributing teaching materials and for communication.
+7. Compulsory practical work; extensive use (E4) of the network for distributing teaching materials and for communication.
 8. Language skills.
-8. The opportunity is available in the third or fourth year to study a foreign language.
+8. The opportunity is available in the third or (E4) fourth year to study a foreign language.